cshuptrine/nyckle-website-new/_posts/2022-07-12-iab-classification.md

 ## Try it out

-You can create a [free Nyckel account](https://www.nyckel.com/console) and use [this text file](../data/IABTaxonomy.tsv) of IAB categories to create your own IAB classification function as shown in the demo above.
+You can create a [free Nyckel account](https://www.nyckel.com/console) and use [this IAB pretrained function](https://www.nyckel.com/pretrained-models/iab-categories-identifier/) to create your own IAB classifier as shown in the demo above.
 The API tab on your function will show you how invoke your function using an API, but here is one example of getting the top 2 matching categories for an image:

 ```bash